QuantEcon/lecture-source-py/source/rst/python_by_example.rst

 In brief,

-* The first pair of lines ``import`` functionality as before.

-* The next line sets the desired length of the time series.
+* The first line sets the desired length of the time series.

 * The next line creates an empty *list* called ``ϵ_values`` that will store the :math:`\epsilon_t` values as we generate them.